The platform

 | Batch multi-tract analysis | ||||

-| AI screening analyst | ||||
+| Model-version audit trail | ||||

 | Structured grant-evidence packages |

 Canopulse does not replace Tree Equity Score, i-Tree, or CalEnviroScreen.
-It moves you faster from public data to a defensible, exportable screening report.
+It moves you faster from public data to a traceable, exportable screening report.
 Capability comparison reflects each tool’s public product; see their sites for full feature sets.

 Transparent by design, not a black box.